adamggrim/textwarp/README.md

     --punct-to-outside   move punctuation outside quotation marks
     --snake-case         convert to snake case
-    --straight-to-curly  convert straight quotes to curly quotes --uppercase          convert to uppercase
+    --straight-to-curly  convert straight quotes to curly quotes --title-case         convert to title case
+    --uppercase          convert to uppercase
     ```

 3. **Paste text from the clipboard**

-    `textwarp` will copy the modified text to the clipboard: `theMindIsItsOwnPlace`
+    `textwarp` will copy the modified text to the clipboard: `theMindIsItsOwnPlace`.
+Paste to your desired location.

 4. **Continue or exit**